youseeadam/LogitechFirmwareManagement/README.md

     The process Log file is not designed for ALA.

 # SCCM
-You can find two Zipped files.
+You can find two Zipped files in Releases

-Is the File to import into SCCM
+<b>Logitech Firmware Management.zip</b>: Is the Package (not application) to import into SCCM
-Contains all the files and folder structures for the latest firmware as of December 2019.
+<b>Logitech Firmware Management_files.zip</b>: Contains all the files and folder structures for the latest firmware as of December 2019.
 How to get the files are listed in the PowerShell Script.

 Imprt the Zipped file as a package, not as an application there are 4 applications within the Package